-- Each year group elect two members to represent them on the School Council.
-Meetings are held on a regular basis to discuss suggestions, concerns and successes that have been raised through the week. - School council meet with the Headteacher to feedback ideas and concerns to ensure their voice is heard and responded to. - All pupils on the SEND register are involved in the setting of their targets.
+- Each Key Stage 2 year group elect two members to represent them on the School Council.
+Meetings are held on a regular basis to discuss suggestions, concerns and successes that have been raised through the week.
+School Council members also liaise with children in Ket Stage 1 and EYFS to capture their views and voice. - School council meet with the Headteacher to feedback ideas and concerns to ensure their voice is heard and responded to. - Senior leaders regularly, informally, capture pupil views through pupil voice activities. - All pupils on the SEND register are involved in the setting of their targets.
 They are given the opportunity to discuss their progress and identify areas where they feel they need support.